hansbuehler/deephedging/README.md

 In order to run the Deep Hedging, we require:

 * __Market data__: this is referred to as a `world`.
-Among other members, world has a `tf_data` member which represents the feature sets across training samples, and `tf_sample_weights` which is the probability distribution across samples.
-The sample code provides a simplistic default world implementation: a simple Black & Scholes world, and a made up stochastic volatility world.
+The sample code provides a simplistic default implementation: a simple Black & Scholes world, and a made up stochastic volatility world.
 The notebook `notebooks/simpleWorld_Spot_ATM.ipynb` provides some visualization.
         For any real application it is recommend to rely on fully machine learned market simulators, c.f. https://arxiv.org/abs/2112.06823.

+    A `world` class contains a number of members.
+The most important are

+    * `tf_data` member which contains

+        * `tf_data['features']['market']`: core market data for the simulator.
+These are _not_ passed as features $s_t$ to the action model, because some of them such as $DH_t$ are forward looking.

+        * `tf_data['features']['per_step']`: features per time step $t$, e.g. current equity spot, prices for out options, time left, implied vol, values of the boundaries for actions.
+        * `tf_data['features']['per_path']`: features per sample path.
+These are currently none as we are training for fixed instruments, but this can be extended accordingly.

+        Note that the actual features $s_t$ available for training are a combination of the above and live features.
+To obtain a list of supported features, call

+        * `VanillaDeepHedgingGym.available_features_per_step` for the features available per time step, i.e. $s_t$ in above formulation.
+Call `agent_features_used` to assess which features were actually used by the agent.

+        * `VanillaDeepHedgingGym.available_features_per_path` for the features available per sample path step.
+This is a subset of $s_0$.
+This is used for the OCE monetary utilities.
+Call `utilitiy_features_used` to assess which features were actually used.

+    * `tf_sample_weights` the probability distribution across samples.
+If you compute any summary statisics, do not forget to refer to this distribution.
+As an example `base.py` contains a number of basic stats functions such as `mean` and `std` which do not assume a uniform distribution.

 * __Gym__: the main Keras custom model.
 It is a Monte Carlo loop arund the actual underlying `agent.py` networks which represents $a$ in the formula above.
 Given a `world` object we may compute the loss given the prevailing action network as `gym(world.tf_data)`.